 Many ecologically concerned consumer goods companies are addressing this problem head-on by searching for alternative packaging solutions.
 Often these solutions do not include plastics, or, when they do, the plastic has been treated to be biodegradable.
 In other cases, companies will opt to use recycled and recyclable materials, such as recycled paper or cardboard, or glass.

 In the end, adaptable resources are most often a response to consumer demands.
-These demands then spur on unique designs and environmentally friendly manufacturing production.
+These demands then spur on unique designs and environmentally friendly manufacturing.
 The more eco-friendly alternatives that we are aware of, which do not require the use of non-renewable resources, the better positioned we are to change manufacturing and product creation practices for greater sustainability.